 We Look at the Benefits of Contacting Wine With Oak in Two Ways

-Oak contains several types of chemical compounds, each of which contributes to the wine with its taste and textural note for both white and red wines.
+Second, oak contains several types of chemical compounds, each of which contributes to the wine with its taste and textural note for both white and red wines.
 The best known are vanilla flavors, sweet and toasty aromas, notes of tea and tobacco, and above all, the structural complexity of tannins mixed with grape tannins (in red wines).
-The compounds that create these delectable experiences in a mature wine are: Volatile phenols containing vanillin.
+The compounds that create these delectable experiences in a mature wine are Volatile phenols containing vanillin.
 Carbohydrate breakdown products are containing furfural, the “culprit” for the sweet toast aroma.
-Oak lactones that give the aroma of the wood.
-Terpenes that provide notes of tea and tobacco, and hydrolytic tannins that provide relative opacity, or “taste of wine in the mouth.”
+Oak lactones give the aroma of wood.
+Terpenes that provide notes of tea and tobacco, and hydrolytic tannins that provide relative opacity, or the “taste of wine in the mouth.”

 Quercus Alba or Quercus Robur